 - What is the most cost-effective way to reduce the risk?

-Security is all about making sure you focus on the right areas of defense.
-In SEC 401 you will learn the language and underlying theory of computer and information security.
-You will gain the essential and effective security knowledge you will need if you are given the responsibility for securing systems and/or organizations.
-This course meets both of the key promises SANS makes to our students: (1) You will learn up-to-the-minute skills you can put into practice immediately upon returning to work; and (2) You will be taught by the best security instructors in the industry.
+All in all, however, organizations are going to be targeted AND broken into.
+Today, more than ever before, TIMELY detection and TIMELY response is critical.
+Once an adversary is inside the environment, damage will occur.
+In the near future, the key question in information security will become, "How quickly can we detect, respond, and remediate an adversary?"
+As counterintuitive as it may seem, it needs to be stated that you CANNOT secure what you don't know you have.
+Security is all about making sure you focus on the right areas of defense (especially as applied to the uniqueness of YOUR organization).
+In SEC401 you will learn the language and underlying workings of computer and information security, and how best to apply it to your unique needs.
+You will gain the essential and effective security knowledge you will need if you are given the responsibility to secure systems and/or organizations.
+This course meets both of the key promises SANS makes to our students: (1) You will learn up-to-the-minute skills that you can put into practice immediately upon returning to work; and (2) You will be taught by the best security professionals in the industry.

 This course prepares you for the GSEC certification that meets the requirement of the DoD 8570 IAT Level 2.